-As of March 2018 there are 17 Oregon lookouts available through the rental program.
+As of May 2020 there are 18 Oregon lookouts available through the rental program.
 (Several former lookout rentals are closed.
 In 2016 the Forest Service took Flag Point off the rental program.
-In 2015 the Fairview Peak lookout was found to have structural deficiencies in the tower legs and was closed for the 2015 season.
-It has yet to reopen.
+In 2015 the Fairview Peak lookout was found to have structural deficiencies in the tower legs and was closed, never to be reopened.
 The Onion Mountain lookout was vandalized and is closed.
 The Quail Prairie lookout was damaged in a storm around 2011 and the access road is washed out, so the lookout is closed.)

 Click any map marker for a link to more information.
 (Red markers are lookouts.
 Green markers are Forest Service cabins and guard stations.)
 Although it is now 10 years out-of-date, I recommend perusing How to Rent a Fire Lookout in the Pacific Northwest, by Tom Foley.
 For lookout rentals in other states, see the list available on the Forest Fire Lookout Association website.

 People often ask me for advice about renting a lookout, so here are some tips:

 - Reservations: The reservation window on Recreation.gov opens six months in advance.
 For example, if you want to make a reservation that starts on September 8 the earliest you can do it is March 8.
 Many lookouts – especially in the Mt.
 Hood, Willamette, and Deschutes National Forests – are extremely popular and snagging a reservation can be difficult.
 It helps if you’re willing to go on a weekday instead of a weekend and if you’re willing to go further from Oregon’s major population centers (Portland, Salem, Eugene, and Bend).
 Every lookout has a limit to how many nights you can reserve, although this information is usually found on the Forest Service website and not Recreation.gov